Finding Fairy Trees in Ireland

 Traveling through Ireland is like stepping into the pages of a fairy tale storybook.
 Around every turn is a tale of wonder.
 The traditional Celtic folklore in Ireland tells that a lone Hawthorne tree growing in the middle of a field is called a fairy (or faerie) tree.
-This tree is the gateway between the worlds of the mortals and the world of the faeries.
-These wee folk are very protective of their portals – and legend has it, will severely punish those who damage or destroy their trees.
+This tree is the gateway or portal between the worlds of the mortals and the world of the faeries.
+These wee folk are very protective of their portals – and legend has it, will severely punish those who damage or cut down their trees.

-Those familiar with Irish folklore take these threats seriously.
+Those familiar with Irish folklore take these threats very seriously.
 So much so that a recent highway bypass in Ennis was re-routed around a faerie tree on the original proposed path.
-This particular tree was said to be especially important as it was the meeting point of traveling wee folk from all around the Otherworld.
+This particular hawthorn tree was said to be especially important as it was the meeting point of traveling wee folk from all around the Otherworld.

 The magical Wee Folk, faeries, or fairies are called ‘Sidhe’ in Irish.
 Legend tells that when the Milesians – a mythical race described in the 11th century Book of Invasions – came to Ireland, they banished the faeries to the underground.
-The wee folk took their pots of gold and hid them near the trunks of Hawthorne trees.
+The wee folk took their pots of gold and hid them near the trunks of hawthorn trees.
 A popular story among Irish children is that in order to see that pot of gold, you must go to the tree at the stroke of midnight and sit on a three legged stool made from an Ash tree.

 Hmmm…I wonder where I might find a stool made from Ash?

-Here’s hoping all of your fairy tree wishes come true!
+Here’s hoping all of your Fairy Tree wishes come true!